 I feel like pretty often, when I'm scrolling through instagram or clicking through people's stories, I find pictures of people's tummies, butts, thighs, boobs, you name it.
 A lot of people in the recovery world like to share pictures of their bodies in a way that promotes self love in an authentic way.
 Most of … Continue reading Why do people really post body pics on instagram?

-If you're anything like me, picking an outfit for an important event can sometimes be stressful and can lead to an increase in body focus.
-This doesn't really happen to me so much anymore, but in early recovery, I knew that holidays meant an outfit freak out.
+Picking an outfit for an important event can sometimes be stressful and can lead to an increase in body focus.
+For a lot of folks, the holidays can bring on this level of stress.
 I think this is really normal.
-I learned pretty … Continue reading The most *stressful* time of the year?
+At this point in my life, it's equally important to me that an outfit be cute and … Continue reading The most *stressful* time of the year?

 One of the weirdest things about our culture is the way we obsess over photos.
 It seems like people are more concerned about how they look in photos than how they look in real life, and our world is filled with instagram accounts that capture the *perfect* selfie and the *perfect* meal.
 Have you ever … Continue reading Your body in photos